volution/z-tokens/documentation/readme/readme.md

 **The Rust code is quite fresh and thus not thoroughly tested and reviewed.**

-However, it relies only on solid Rust libraries (like `rand`) and it doesn't do much (like touching the file-system or talking to the network), thus it shouldn't break anything.
+However, it relies on solid Rust libraries (like `rand`) and it doesn't do much (like touching the file-system or talking to the network), thus it shouldn't break anything.

-The only critical code at the moment
+The only critical code at the moment,
--- **which could have major security implications** by weakening the generated tokens -- is the random token generation, especially the selection from the pattern character sets.
+--- **which could have major security implications** by weakening the generated tokens --- is the random token generation, especially the selection from the pattern character sets.
-Although I haven't thoroughly reviewed this, it's quite simple and just delegates to the `rand` library for the actual random number handling.
+Although I haven't thoroughly reviewed this, it's simple and just delegates to the `rand` library for the actual random number handling.

-The generated patterns should provide the stated entropy bits , as per `z-tokens patterns`, because these values are computed based on the actual patterns.
+The generated patterns should provide the stated entropy bits, as per `z-tokens patterns`, because these values are computed based on the actual patterns.
-Thus even if I missed a character in a given pattern character set, if your token matches your entropy requirements it should be safe enough (provided the random selection doesn't have issues).
+Thus even if I missed a character in a given pattern character set, if your token matches your entropy requirements, then it should be safe enough (provided the random selection doesn't have issues).